-Zengakuren, the organisation of revolutionary students, and the League of Young Marxist Workers joined to form the backbone of the Communist Revolutionary League.
-The movement is already setting and solving the new problems of revolutionary organisation.
-Without illusions, it fights both western bustion note)

-1. Where the partisans of the anti-bomb movement discovered, made public, and then invaded the ultra secret fallout shelters reserved for members of the government.
-2. The shop stewards movement has always, for the most part, been petty bureaucratic, and has never challenged the confines of trade unionism.
-(Spontaneous Comcapitalism and the bureaucracies of the so-called socialist states.
-Without hierarchies, it groups together several thousand students and workers on a democratic basis, and aims at the participation of every member in all the activities of the organisation.
+Zengakuren, the organization of revolutionary students, and the League of Young Marxist Workers joined to form the backbone of the Communist Revolutionary League.
+The movement is already setting and solving the new problems of revolutionary organization.
+Without illusions, it fights both western capitalism and the bureaucracies of the so-called socialist states.
+Without hierarchies, it groups together several thousand students and workers on a democratic basis, and aims at the participation of every member in all the activities of the organization.